kali-hernandez/nagios_plugins/README.md

 without duplication of scripts running locally, and setting nrpe or ssh checks.

 Requires running graphite.
 Allows https interfaces with user authentication.
 Allows lo/hi thresholds for alerts.
+Allows for hysteresis margins.

+Check command help for more details on usage.

 Set a service check similar to this: